 The EOS M50’s Dual Pixel CMOS AF system is so fast in most situations that it feels almost instant – and the kit lens probably deserves some credit for this.
 Canon’s STM (stepping motor) lenses offer fast, silent autofocus that’s perfect for both stills and video.

 The video performance is more mixed, however.
-When shooting videos is 4K quality, the camera reverts to regular contrast-detect autofocus, so while it will refocus if your subject moves or if you change your framing, it takes a couple of seconds to do it.
-It’s true that in video a slow focus transition is often what you need to keep your footage looking smooth (unless you're manually focusing), but here you will need to slow down your technique to help the camera keep up.
+When shooting videos in 4K quality, the camera reverts to regular contrast-detect autofocus, so while it will refocus if your subject moves or if you change your framing, it takes a couple of seconds to do it.

 This changes when you swap to Full HD video mode.
 The resolution is lower, but you don’t get the heavy crop factor of the 4K mode and the autofocus reverts to Dual Pixel CMOS AF operation, so the camera refocuses much more quickly.
 There is still a rolling-shutter effect if the camera is moved quickly, but it’s not as severe.(opens in new tab)